alonitac/DevOpsBootcampUPES/tutorials/linux_intro.md

 - `.` (dot) - is a reference to your current working directory. e.g. in the example above we could also refer to Documents by `./Documents`.
 - `..` (dotdot)- is a reference to the parent directory.

-Let’s see it in action:
+Let's see it in action:

 ```console
 myuser@hostname:~$ pwd